swseighman/spring-jdbc-oracle/Readme.md

 spring-oradb-jvm-r4vz7-deployment-c5d4b88f7-ks95l   1/1     Running   0          7s
 ```

-You can watch the pods and see how they scale down to zero after http traffic stops to the url
+You can watch the pods and see how they scale down to zero after the application completes it's query.
 ```
 kubectl get pod -l serving.knative.dev/service=spring-oradb-jvm -w
 ```